 A well balanced lifestyle inclusive of adequate rest, physical activity and movement, good mental hygiene and a healthy diet is essential to achieving the best outcome.

-Please see Pages 11-17 of the Information booklet for additional explanation of these drugs and treatments.
+Please see Pages 11-17 of the Information booklet or click on the links above for additional explanation of these drugs and treatments.

 The thymus gland lies in the chest area beneath the breastbone and plays an important role in forming the body’s normal immune system during childhood.
 The gland is composed of two main lobes and is shaped like a butterfly over the windpipe.
 It is somewhat large in infants, grows gradually until puberty, and then gets smaller and is replaced by fatty tissue as a person ages.
 In some adults with myasthenia gravis, the thymus gland is abnormal and remains large and active.